WHAT IS 80 FLATBUSH?

 AJ Pires, President.

-AJ is also the parent of students attending the elite Brooklyn private school Packer Collegiate Institute.
-Packer’s annual tuition is $44,700 per student.
+AJ is also the parent of students attending an elite Brooklyn private school whose annual tuition is $44,700 per student.
 AJ does not appear to support the New York City public school system that he is asking to support 80 Flatbush.

 In the words of Alloy’s CEO, Jared Delle Valle on June 14, 2016 they are not qualified for a project of this scale: